build-security/docs/Single Sign-On/defining-an-identity-provider.md

 If you use other protocol (e.g, SAML), please contact support@build.security/
 {% endhint %}

-To define an identity provider, please click the "System Settings" button on the navigation menu, then click on the "Single Sign On" button.
+To define an identity provider, please click on the "System Settings" button on the navigation menu, then click on the "Single Sign On" button.
 (Add picture)

 ## Defining build.security at your identity provider